Car hire comparison made easy

-Rentalcargroup offers a price comparison of all car rental companies in Casablanca.
-Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Casablanca.
+Rentalcargroup offers a price comparison of all car rental companies in Casablanca, Morocco.
+Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Casablanca, Morocco.

 Casablanca Car Hire Comparison | We offer a price comparison of all car hire suppliers in Casablanca but you choose your car hire based on price, car hire agency and fleet choice.

 Casablanca almost universally referred to as 'Casa', may be the cosmopolitan, industrial and economic heart of Morocco, but it is one of the less endearing in the country.

 Mohammed V International Airport (CMN) is the busiest gateway to the country and is well-connected to Europe.
 Royal Air Maroc flies to New York JFK,Canada, many cities in Europe, and has connecting flights to all northern and many other African countries such as Nigeria, Central African Republic, Senegal.

 To get from the airport into Casablanca or vice versa, take the train to/from Casa Voyageurs station which is on the outskirts of the central city and then a fairly long walk or petit taxi (circa 10DH) into the centre.

 What to see in Casablanca